 Ensure you have the appropriate equipment.

 This tip comes from Mrs. Mills, our Creative Photography teacher at FLVS Full Time High School.
 She knows of some students that think they can complete all their coursework from their smartphones, but this will not give the student the best experience.
 This isn’t to say you can’t use your smartphone occasionally (if you need to complete something on the go).
-But the best way to experience virtual school is on a desktop or laptop where you can download programs like Blackboard Collaborate, our platform for live lessons.
+But the best way to experience virtual school is on a desktop or laptop where you can view lessons full-screen.
 You’ll also need storage to save backup copies of your work!

 Create a set schedule with breaks built in.